ibm-cloud-docs/apps/create-deploy-cli.md

 3. Select **Node** as the language type.
 4. Select **Node.js Web App with Express.js (Web App)** as the starter kit to use.
 5. Enter a name for your app, and select the resource group that you want to use (if necessary).
 Don't add services for now.
-6. Select the **IBM DevOps, using Cloud Foundry** option to create a DevOps toolchain.
+6. Select the **IBM DevOps, deploy to Cloud Foundry buildpacks** option to create a DevOps toolchain.
 You might need to set up SSH keys to complete this step.
   If you set a passphrase for your SSH key, you are required to enter this code.
   {: note}
-7. Enter a unique host name; for example, `abc-devhost`.
-This host name is your app's route; for example, `abc-devhost.mybluemix.net`.
+7. Select a region for your toolchain.

-The default shared domain is `mybluemix.net`, but `appdomain.cloud` is another domain option that you can use.
-For more information about migrating to `appdomain.cloud`, see [Updating your domain](/docs/cloud-foundry-public?topic=cloud-foundry-public-update-domain).
+8. The DevOps toolchain name is the same name that you provided in step 4.
+Press **Return** to accept this, or enter a new value now.
-{: tip}
+9. The host name for this app is the same name that you provided in step 4.
+Press **Return** to accept this, or enter a new value now.

 Creating the app and toolchain takes a few seconds to complete.